 If you’re a local history buff and can shed any more light on this mystery (or want to correct any of our statements), let us know!
 We’d love to hear from you.

 Below are pictures from the removal and milling of the tree in the fall of 2011.
-To see the full pictures, click on an individual picture to see them at their largest.
-Below the pictures is a short, rather loud video from the milling.
+Click or double tap the pictures to see them at their largest.
+Below the pictures is a video from the milling.